ical4j/ical4j/README.md

 * [RFC7953] - Calendar Availability
 * [RFC7986] - New Properties for iCalendar
 * [RFC7529] - Non-Gregorian Recurrence Rules in iCalendar
+* [Event Publishing Extensions to iCalendar (Draft)] - Additional components and properties to support social calendaring

 ## Configuration